Logit-based alternatives to two-stage least squares: Logit-Based IV Estimator

 The proof of this theorem, as well as of all other results in the main text, is rather simple and is provided in the Appendix.
 In fact, the expression for the probability limit of the 2SLS estimator $\widehat \beta_{2SLS}$ in this theorem is closely related to that in Proposition 1 of \cite{BBMT22}.

 Theorem \ref{thm: probability limits} shows that without further assumptions, the probability limits of both logit-based IV and 2SLS estimators take the form of a sum of complier, always-taker, never-taker, and non-causal terms, appearing in expressions \eqref{eq: complier term}, \eqref{eq: always taker term}, \eqref{eq: never taker term}, and \eqref{4}, respectively.
 The last term is referred to here as a non-causal term because it does not take the form of a functional of the treatment effect $Y(1)-Y(0)$ .
 In particular, this term depends non-trivially on the level of potential outcomes $Y(0)$ and $Y(1)$.
-The representations for the probability limits given in Theorem \ref{thm: probability limits} are not unique as different values of the parameter $s$ give different representations.
+The representation for the probability limits given in Theorem \ref{thm: probability limits} is not unique as different values of the parameter $s$ give different representations.
 For example, it is always possible to get rid of the never-taker term by substituting $s=1$ and it is always possible to get rid of the always-taker term by substituting $s = 0$.
 However, without further assumptions, it is not possible to get rid of both always-taker and never-taker terms at the same time.

-Theorem \ref{thm: probability limits} identifies at least three problems with both logit-based IV and 2SLS estimators.
-First, the presence of the non-causal term means that neither logit-based IV nor 2SLS estimators in general converge in probability to a weighted-average treatment effect.
+Theorem \ref{thm: probability limits} identifies at least two problems with both logit-based IV and 2SLS estimators.
+First, the presence of the non-causal term means that neither the logit-based IV nor the 2SLS estimator in general converges in probability to a weighted-average treatment effect.
 Second, the always-taker term in \eqref{eq: always taker term} shows that the $x$-conditional average treatment effect for always-takers $ \Delta_{AT}(x)$ has the weight

 which may be negative for both logit-based IV and 2SLS estimators, and the same applies to the never-taker term in \eqref{eq: never taker term}.
-Third, even if the non-causal term in \eqref{4} is zero, so that the corresponding probability limits $\beta_{\Lambda}$ and $ \beta_{2SLS}$ take the form of the weighted-average treatment effects, the weights may not integrate to one.
+In addition, although the weights in the causal terms \eqref{eq: complier term}, \eqref{eq: always taker term}, and \eqref{eq: never taker term} do integrate to one, as we show below (Corollary \ref{cor: less simplifications}), eliminating the non-causal term in \eqref{4} may also cause parts of the causal terms to drop out.
+In such cases, the resulting probability limit takes the form of a weighted-average treatment effect, but the weights no longer integrate to one.
 These are all the problems discussed in \cite{BBMT22} in the case of the 2SLS estimator.